icinganalysis/icinganalysis.github.io/content/basics/intermediate_toolset.md

 Also, the results may not be exactly the same as the examples, and are not necessarily more accurate.

-The handbook analysis methods and bespoke code are still used today, as in many situation they yield accurate enough results in much less time than more complex methods.
+The handbook analysis methods and bespoke code are still used today, as in many situations they yield accurate enough results in much less time than more complex methods.